UNM-CARC/QuickBytes/ParallelMatlabServer.md

 Screenshot 7

 Name your profile.
-For example "Xena_workers32"
+For example "Xena"

 Screenshot 8